-If you’ve been tinkering with the idea of selling your home, you may have come across the infamous “zero listing fee” option.
+If you’ve been tinkering with the idea of listing and hopefully selling your home, you may have come across the infamous “zero listing fee” option.

 While it sounds too good to be true, seeing that no one works for free, there’s a big catch that allows a real estate brokerage to offer this service.